tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

     `Runner: **CONSOLE WARN [blocked]** The page at https://play.pocketcasts.com/web **was not allowed** to display insecure content from http://media.scpr.org/.` The default value is `false`.

+`user_agent` (since Nuvola 4.4)
+:   It can sometimes happen that a web page provides a different code depending on which web browser is used.
+    Nuvola uses the user agent of WebKitGTK web rendering engine by default.
+However, if the web app you are writing script for doesn't work with it, you can [disguise Nuvola as a different browser](#user-agent-quirks).

 !!! danger "Extra rules for metadata.in.json"
     If you want to have your integration script maintained and distributed as a part of the Nuvola Apps project, you have to follow rules in [Service Integrations Guidelines](:apps/guidelines.html).